gjanco/mezmo-dd-marketplace/crest_data_systems_dell_emc_isilon/README.md

 Protocol Details | This dashboard provides cluster wide protocol details.
 File System | This dashboard provides file system details at the node level.
 Quota Information | This dashboard provides quota information.
+Monitors Summary | This dashboard provides a summary of monitors, which are supported by this integration.

+### Monitors

+This integration supports monitors to alert for CPU, Memory and Disk Usage of each Node and Cluster.

 ## Setup

 ### Prerequisites

-1. You must have the Datadog Agent installed and running.
+You must have the Datadog Agent installed and running.
 Additionally, you need to be able to connect to the server with the Datadog Agent installed.

-### Datadog Integration Installation
+### Installation

+Run the following:

-1. `sudo -u dd-agent datadog-agent integration install --third-party datadog-crest_data_systems_dell_emc_isilon==1.0.0`
+`sudo -u dd-agent datadog-agent integration install --third-party datadog-crest_data_systems_dell_emc_isilon==2.0.0`

-### Datadog Integration Configuration
+### Configuration

 1. Copy the `conf.yaml.example` file.